othermedia/js-handbook/index.md

 ### Extractions

 JavaScript libraries tend to begin their lives in client projects.
-After all, we don't write these things for no reason---they're created to address specific needs.
+After all, we don't write these things for no reason: they're created to address specific needs.
 However, as soon as something begins to be used for more than one project, it needs to be extracted into a separate library.